sxillocc/racing-game/README.md

 # racing-game
-Game of Life is Racing game for 1 Player or 2 Player made using pygame.
+Game of Life is Simple 2 player Racing game made using pygame.